 In the early stages of PCP withdrawal, benzodiazepines may be administered to control psychiatric symptoms such as agitation or seizures.
 After the completion of detox, further rehabilitation will be needed to prevent relapse.

-It is recommended to undergo addiction therapy in an inpatient rehab center, as this will eliminate any temptation of drugs while receiving treatment.
+It is recommended to undergo addiction therapy in an inpatient or residential rehab center, as this will eliminate any temptation of drugs while receiving treatment.
 In most cases, a treatment program will consist of a combination of group therapy, individual therapy, and support groups.

 A commonly utilized component of treatment programs for PCP addiction is cognitive behavioral therapy.
 This form of psychotherapy treatment teaches individuals how to identify and correct problematic behaviors, recognize and avoid triggers for abuse, and cope with cravings, stress, and other issues that may lead to relapse.6

 - United States Drug Enforcement Administration.
 (2019).
 Drug Facts: PCP (Phencyclidine).